 Minister's Culture and Heritage Circle

-The purpose is to provide lasting recognition and gratitude to those who contribute to the preservation and promotion of arts, cultures and heritage in the Northwest Territories.
-The Culture and Heritage Circle helps build awareness among all northerners about the importance of promoting, protecting, preserving and celebrating our unique culture, heritage and ways of life.
+The purpose of these awards is to celebrate outstanding leadership in the North.
+The Minister’s Culture and Heritage Circle helps build awareness among all northerners about the importance of promoting, protecting, preserving and celebrating our unique cultures and ways of life.

-- Youth Category - Youth, 25 years of age and under, who demonstrate a strong commitment to engaging in the arts, cultural learning and cultural practices.
+Youth Category – A person 25 years of age and under, who demonstrates a strong commitment to engaging in the arts, cultural learning and cultural practices of the North.

-- Group Category - Any organization, corporation, institution, organizing committee or social club that plays a lead role in developing and supporting activities that celebrate, promote or preserve the arts, culture and heritage.
+Group Category - Any organization, corporation, institution, committee or social club that plays a lead role in developing and supporting activities that celebrate, promote or preserve the arts, culture and heritage.

-- A Minister's Choice Award is also given to a person or group at the Minister of Education, Culture and Employment's discretion.
+Minister's Choice Award is given to an exemplary person or group at the Minister of Education, Culture and Employment's discretion.

 - Must be a current resident of the Northwest Territories (except where awarded posthumously)

-- Must have made a significant, long-term contribution to the arts, culture and heritage.
+- Must have made a significant contribution to the arts, culture, heritage, or Indigenous language revitalization.